JoelleLafond/JoelleLafond.github.io/_pages/2_Research.md

 </img-div>

 ## Atypical reproductive pathways

 <p align="justify">
 My <a href="https://academic.oup.com/jhered/article/110/3/370/5268115">first research project</a> focused on how <i>Chrosomus eos x eos-neogaeus</i> triploid hybrids were able to perpetuate themselves.
-We had, at that point, many reasons to think their reproductive success was low.
-However, we actually found that half of the triploid females crossed for the experiment harboured offspring through meiotic hybridogenesis, while the other half produced offspring through another, unknown type of gametogenesis, named <i>ameiotic hybridogenesis</i>.
+We had, at that point, many reasons to think their reproductive success was simply low.
+However, we actually found that these females had a good reproductive succes and, mor eimportantly, that half of the triploid females crossed for the experiment harboured offspring through meiotic hybridogenesis, while the other half produced offspring through another, unknown type of gametogenesis, named <i>ameiotic hybridogenesis</i>.
 As well, the different types of hybridogenesis occurred in an exclusive manner, with females being able to do only one and never a mix of the two!
 This research shedded new light on the population dynamics of this complex and revealed a more complex picture than previously thought (Figure A).
 </p>

 <img-div>